zufre/sinatra-mvc-lab-cb-000/README.md

 2. Create a `POST` method in your controller (`app.rb`) to receive your form's `params`.

-3. Build a `PigLatinize` model (in your models directory) that converts a string into pig latin.
+3. Build a `PigLatinizer` model (in your models directory) that converts a string into pig latin.

-4. In your application controller, create an instance of the `PigLatinize` class to convert your user input to Pig Latin.
+4. In your application controller, create an instance of the `PigLatinizer` class to convert your user input to Pig Latin.

 5. Use ERB within a new view to display the final pig latin string to the user.